abhir98/Password-Breach-Checker/README.md

 python pwned.py -p <your password here>
 ```

+## Tested on
+- Kali Linux
+- Ubuntu

 ## Support & Contributions
 - Please ⭐️ this repository if this project helped you!
 - Contributions of any kind welcome!